Ravindra Kumar Ray: Early and personal life

-Ravindra Kumar Ray was born in the Baghochia family and belonged to a cadet branch of Hathwa Raj.
-He was born in Margoda Village of Giridih district.
+Ravindra Kumar Ray was born in the Baghochia family in Margoda Village of Giridih district.
 His father Shri Jai Narayan Rai was a Sarpanch of his Panchayat since Independence till 2005 and Panchayati Raj elections were held after 20 years in Bihar, which he did not contest.

 Ray's grandfather Babu Nageshwar Rai, a close associate of Ramgarh Raj and Maharaj Kumar Dr Basant Narain Singh of Ramgarh and a member of Ramgarh Raj Swatantrata Party, was a member of legislative assembly of Bihar representing Dhanwar in 1957.
 He was also a member of Mining board Hazaribagh.
 Ray is married to Vidya Ray since 1983.
 They have two sons and a daughter.

 He completed his high school from Bharkatta and later completed his graduation from St. Columba's College, Hazaribag.
 He further went on to complete his master's degree from Ranchi University and PhD in History on "Development of RSS with special reference to Chota-Nagpur" from Vinoba Bhave University.

 He later joined Aadarsh College Rajdhanwar in Giridih District as a lecturer of history and continues to be in the service but on leave.